hashicorp/boundary-ui/ui/admin/tests/e2e/README.md

 ## Getting Started

-we will cover everything you need to setup before be able to run Enos + the tests.
+We will cover everything you need to set up before being able to run Enos + the tests.

-### Setup Boundary CLI
+### Set up Boundary CLI

 Ensure the `boundary` CLI is available on the path.
 You can validate this by making sure this command returns something.